-Switching to Seal Mode
+Switching to Sealed Mode

 Veeam Backup & Replication allows you to put any of the scale-out backup repository extents into the Sealed mode.